dongAxis/blog-1/src/posts/2016-06-08-shell-tips.md

        o   The child process has a different parent process ID (i.e., the process ID of the parent process).

-       o   The child process has its own copy of the parent&#039;s descriptors.
+       o   The child process has its own copy of the parent's descriptors.
 These descriptors reference the same underlying objects, so that, for instance, file pointers in file objects are shared between the child and the parent, so that an lseek(2) on a descriptor in the child process can affect a sub-